peter-sattler/money-transfer-ui/README.md

 :moneybag: Implemented using HTML, CSS and Javascript (including AJAX)
 :moneybag: Static content is served via an embedded Express web server (https://expressjs.com)
-:moneybag: the [JSON generator](https://next.json-generator.com) was used to create the initial test data
+:moneybag: The [JSON generator](https://next.json-generator.com) was used to create the initial test data
 :moneybag: Home page is available at http://localhost:3000

 ## Personal Goal